flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

-# Take off, climb and cruise
+# Takeoff, climb and cruise

-This guide will explain the correct procedures to accomplish take off, climb and establish cruise altitude.
+This guide will explain the correct procedures to accomplish takeoff, climb and establish cruise altitude.

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to get a FlyByWire A320neo beginner safely up in the air and to cruise level under normal conditions while simplifying details which are not (yet) important for a beginner.